 The Nest Mini includes a machine learning chip, which helps speed up performance.
 Google says the Mini is able to learn your most common music requests or smart home commands for faster response times.
-I’m not sure a week was enough time for the Mini to properly learn my patterns, so if something changes down the road we’ll provide an update.

 Does Nest Mini sound any good?

 Surprisingly, yes.
 Google claims the Mini thumps out twice as much bass as its predecessor while keeping highs and mids clear.
 I tested all manner of music on it and came away fairly impressed.

 The speaker preserves the details of your favorite tunes with clarity that has to be heard to be appreciated.
 Distortion at high volumes is minimal.
 Google engineered the Mini so it can be played loud.

 I pounded some heavy metal through the Mini and cranked the volume all the way up.
 The only thing distorted about the sound was the guitars chugging along in the recording itself.
 I also tried some acoustic, jazz, orchestral, and EDM songs, and they too sounded clean and tight.
 You’re not going to be able to turn your room into a hopping nightclub, but the Mini is more than capable of filling an average-sized room with pleasing sound.

 Google engineered the Nest Mini so it can be played loud.

 The original Mini was mediocre for listening to music at best; the sequel is much better.
 I did some A-B testing of the two and the Nest Mini noticeably outperformed the Home Mini.

 I really like some of the advanced features.
 For example, you can create speaker groups (two or more) and have them play the same song.
 This can fill your house with music if you want.
 I created a group of all the speakers on the first floor of my house and it worked surprisingly well.
 You can also pair two Minis to create stereo music playback.
 You have to set them via the Google Home app.
 It’s pretty simple.